theasta/theasta.github.com/source/_posts/2014-07-13-a-nodejs,-mongodb-and-redis-dev-environment-with-vagrant-and-ansible.md

 The ansible-nodejs-apps playbook included in the repo will hugely simplify the process.

-To boot an app, the playbook relies on the package.json file that should be located at the root of any nodejs server-side app worthy of the name.
+To boot an app, the playbook relies on:
+* a package.json file
+* a server.js file

-If ever you are not using server.js as your primary file, you should also update the "script" object with the proper information.
+If ever you are not using server.js as your primary file, you should update the "script" object with the proper information.

 ```
 "scripts": {"start": "node myApp.js"}